Kyle Allen (American football): Houston

 Allen announced on January 5, 2016, that he intended to transfer to the University of Houston.
 Allen began classes at Houston on January 19, but was not eligible to play for the Cougars during the 2016 season due to NCAA transfer guidelines that require transfers to sit out an entire year.

 Allen began the 2017 season as the starting quarterback for the Houston Cougars.
 His first game was a 19–16 victory by the Cougars over the Arizona Wildcats on September 9, 2017.
+The following week against Rice, Allen set the University of Houston single-game completion percentage record and the FBS single-game completion percentage record (minimum 30 completions), completing 31 of 33 passes (93.94%) and throwing two touchdowns in a 38–3 victory on September 16.
 He then was benched in favor of Kyle Postma during Houston's third game against Texas Tech after throwing four interceptions in three games.
 On January 11, 2018, Allen announced his decision to forgo his final year of eligibility and declared for the 2018 NFL draft.